saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 #### **Google**

 Google's People Innovation Lab took a more scientific approach to remote work and managing distributed teams.
 Their research analyzed the make-up of meetings involing two or more buildings, cities, and timezones.
+A set of 1-page playbooks were written for Distributed Employees, Buddies of Distributed Employees, Managers, and Leaders.

 **Working together when we’re not together**\
 [https://blog.google/inside-google/working-google/working-together-when-were-not-together/](https://blog.google/inside-google/working-google/working-together-when-were-not-together/)